-My PhD study will focus on a community of autistic adults with communication skills and an ability for self-expression.
-I will study the way people with autism in the Metro Vancouver Regional District (with focusing on Vancouver, Richmond, and Burnaby) experience autism.
+My PhD study focuses on the way people with autism in the Lower Mainland of British Columbia (with focusing on Vancouver, Richmond, and Burnaby) experience autism.
 In particular, my research will focus on the way adults with autism in this area perceive, establish, and maintain friendships, as well as the ways in which they create and construct their social network.

 MA – Social Anthropology, University of Haifa, 2011

 Thesis: The construction of Suicide and its meaning in the Druze community in Israel: perceptions, reactions, ways of coping.

 My Masters’ thesis dealt with the social aspects of suicide within the Druze community in Israel.
 The research examined the meaning of suicide in this community and sought to illuminate the processes that traditional society goes through, while simultaneously examining how said society tries to integrate into modern society while perpetuating and instilling tradition and maintaining uniqueness.